12: Just Another Body

 On first waking, she’d smelled petrichor.
 A storm fell while she slept – strong enough that J heard the light plinks of freezing rain even now as she descended the spiral ramp.
 Water splashed faintly somewhere in the vast main chamber — a leak?
 She’d need to find it and order someone to fix it.
 Not now, though.
 More important matters pulled her.

 Pathfinding took her to the mess pit while conscious threads idled and worried.
-If she could fly, it’d take seconds.
+If she could fly, it would take seconds.
 Instead, she had to cross half the spire.
 She passed by the landing pod.

 N perched up there, staring off.
 Giving the archway the same look he’d given the curtain to her office.